LandRegistry/login-api/README.md

     python3 manage.py db migrate -m "add foobar field"

-Should you ever need to write a migration scripts from scratch you should use the revision command instead of migrate:
+Should you ever need to write a migration script from scratch (to migrate data for instance) you should use the revision command instead of migrate:

-    python3 manage.py db revision -m "did something complicated"
+    python3 manage.py db revision -m "do something complicated"

 Read Alembic's documentation to learn more.